Gerald Bracey

 Setting the Record Straight: Responses to Misconceptions About Public Education in the United States.

 1st ed.
 1997 Association for Supervision and Curriculum Development.
-NEA Today said, "Bet you never though a book could come to your aid at a dinner party, rescue you on an airplane or give your rotten brother-in-law what he deserves.
-Well, this one can."
+NEA Today said, “Bet you never thought a book could come to your aid at a dinner party, rescue you on an airplane or give your rotten brother-in-law what he deserves.
+Well, this one can.”

-2nd ed.
-2004 Heinemann.
-Book description: "Gerald Bracey knows there are three kinds of lies in education policy: lies, damned lies, and the statistics that reactionary reformers tout as evidence in favor of dismantling our public schools.
-In this second and substantially updated edition of the hard-hitting Setting the Record Straight, Bracey, whom Washington Post education reporter Jay Mathews called "one of this country's most authoritative defenders of the work of public school teachers," goes toe-to-toe with the opponents of quality public education.
+“Gerald Bracey knows there are three kinds of lies in education policy: lies, damned lies, and the statistics that reactionary reformers tout as evidence in favor of dismantling our public schools.
+In this second and substantially updated edition of the hard-hitting Setting the Record Straight, Bracey, whom Washington Post education reporter Jay Mathews called ‘one of this country's most authoritative defenders of the work of public school teachers,’ goes toe-to-toe with the opponents of quality public education.
 You'll learn how to discredit them in your own discussions by using the very logic and statistical analyses they purport to have on their side.
-In this series of smart, forceful analyses, Bracey homes in on specific topics like vouchers, school funding, and comparisons to international test scores, themes around which agitators have created a host of mythological American school failures from the flimsiest of evidence."
+In this series of smart, forceful analyses, Bracey homes in on specific topics like vouchers, school funding, and comparisons to international test scores, themes around which agitators have created a host of mythological American school failures from the flimsiest of evidence.”

-• The TRUTH About America's Public Schools: The Bracey Reports, 1991-1997.
-Phi Delta Kappa International.
 Bundles together seven Bracey Reports on the Condition of Public Education with an introduction by Phi Delta Kappan editor, Pauline Gough.
 June, 1997

-• Understanding Education Statistics: It's Easier (And More Important) Than You Think.
 Educational Research Service.
 This 42-page booklet presents educational statistics in a readable, easy to understand way relevant to practitioners.
 [Out of Print]

 Education Disinformation Detection and Reporting Agency (EDDRA)